 Warranty Service: Warranty repair service shall be provided directly by uAvionix.
-Proof of purchase for the product from uAvionix or authorized reseller is required to obtain and better expedite warranty service.
-Customer is responsible for transportation costs involved in getting the unit to the uAvionix facility.
-It is recommended to use a shipping method with tracking and insurance.
+Proof of purchase for the product from uAvionix or authorized reseller is required to obtain and better expedite warrant service.

 Please email or call uAvionix with a description of the problem you are experiencing.
 Also, please provide the model, serial number (if applicable), shipping address and a daytime contact number.